ShawnJackson/vsts-docs/docs/organizations/billing/vsts-billing-faq.md

 ### Q: Can I buy VSTS by using a purchase order?

-A: No. VSTS must be purchased using an Azure subscription.
+A: No. VSTS must be purchased through an Azure subscription.
 (Think of it as your Azure billing account.)

 ### Q: What types of Azure subscriptions can be used to buy VSTS?